Paul Scraton explores Berlin’s abandoned 1936 Olympic Village and the legacy of Jesse Owens…

 We visited on an early summer’s day and paid a bored looking security guard the nominal entry fee to allow us to walk around the grounds pretty much alone.
 Apart from the larger buildings, such as the House of the Nations, the old swimming pool and the gymnasium, the site is dotted with smaller barracks-like buildings in which athletes were housed.

 Some are crumbling, some no longer standing, whilst on others the paint is only slightly peeling.
-Only the house where Jesse Owens slept has been properly fixed up, and you can even take a look inside.
+Only one of the athlete residences, which houses the Jesse Owens exhibition, has been properly fixed up, and you can even take a look inside.

 It remains a somewhat spooky place.
 During the long years of socialism, when Elstal and the surrounding countryside was very much a part of the German Democratic Republic, the village was used by the Soviet Army until their withdrawal from German soil in 1992.